wely/DevCamp/HOL/dotnet/02-modern-cloud-apps/README.md

 1. Resolve the references for `DevCamp.WebApp.Mappers, DevCamp.WebApp.Utils, DevCamp.WebApp.ViewModelsIncidentAPI, IncidentAPI.Models and Newtonsoft.Json`.
 1. Now let's add code to create an incident.
 We will add a new `Create` method to the `IncidentController` class that will handle the Create HTTP post method.
 Add the following code:

+    > DO NOT delete the existing `Create` Method.
+This is the method that handles the default view.

     ```csharp
     [HttpPost]
     public async Task<ActionResult> Create([Bind(Include = "City,Created,Description,FirstName,ImageUri,IsEmergency,LastModified,LastName,OutageType,PhoneNumber,Resolved,State,Street,ZipCode")] IncidentViewModel incident, HttpPostedFileBase imageFile)